-Candidates must submit to the convener of the practical class reports of the practical work completed during their course of study, initialed by the demonstrators.
+Candidates must complete exercises on Canvas relating to their genetics practical work.

 These are graded by the convener as Excellent (E), Satisfactory (S) or Not Satisfactory (NS).
-The grades will be returned to Directors of Studies by the end of Week 8 of Hilary Term for distribution to students.
-In the event that a candidate receives a grade of NS or does not submit a report, they will be required to (re)submit, at the instigation of their Director of Studies.
-These reports shall be available to the examiners at any time after the end of the first week of the term in which the examination is held, and may be taken into consideration by the examiners in cases where a candidate's mark for Paper 2 falls on a borderline between grades.
+In the event that a candidate receives a grade of NS or does not complete the exercises, they will be required to (re)submit,.
+These practical grades shall be available to the examiners at any time after the end of the first week of the term in which the examination is held, and may be taken into consideration by the examiners in cases where a candidate's mark for Paper 2 falls on a borderline between grades.